danilnagy/dmc/_posts/2015-10-21-machine-learning-with-python.md

 - [https://www.coursera.org/learn/machine-learning](https://work.caltech.edu/telecourse.html)

-Another great course from Caltech covering alot more of the fundamentals of Machine Learning.
+Another great course from Caltech covering a lot more of the fundamentals of Machine Learning.
 Some of the math can be pretty involved, but his descriptions of the Bias/Variance tradeoff and cross validation are very good